w103csh/GuppyVulkan/BUILD.md

 If you have want sound available during runtime the engine currently has some light hooks for the [FMod library](https://www.fmod.com/).
 There are two ways to add `Fmod` to the `CMake` build process:
 1. Command line arugment `-DFMOD_DIR=absolute_path_to_sdk_directory`
-1. Or by adding the path to an environmental variable named `FMOD_DIR`
+1. Or by adding the absolute path of the SDK to an environmental variable named `FMOD_DIR`

 >**Hint: Currently the FMod SDK directory the `CMake` module looks for contains the directories `api`, `bin`, `doc`, `plugins`, ...**